 In addition to the main 10-day Around Spitsbergen itinerary, there is a 10-day alternative route that aims to reach the rarely visited Kvitøya Island as well as a 16-day Sailing Around Spitsbergen departure that offers a relaxed pace aboard a two-masted schooner, with a free itinerary to visit many fascinating stops along Spitsbergen’s east coast.

-Passage is aboard the 170-guest Hondius, 108-guest Ortelius, 108-guest Plancius or 20-guest Noorderlicht schooner.
-All of these small ships are equipped for intimate exploration of the incredible sights visited on all Around Spitsbergen itineraries.
-While the intention is to circumnavigate Spitsbergen, it is important to note that the chances of each ship completing a full Spitsbergen circumnavigation (based on the expeditions’ experiences from 1992 until 2018) are about 30% in the first half of July, 70% in the second half of July, 90% in the first half of August and 95% in the second half of August.
+Passage is aboard the 170-guest sister ships Hondius or Janssonius, 108/114-guest Ortelius, 108/114-guest Plancius or 20-guest Noorderlicht schooner.
+Noorderlicht is an AdventureSmith favorite for private charter cruises due to her adventurous nature and intimate size, however all of these small ships are equipped for intimate exploration of the incredible sights visited on all Around Spitsbergen itineraries.
+While the intention is to circumnavigate Spitsbergen, it is important to note that the chances of each ship completing a full Spitsbergen circumnavigation (based on the expeditions’ experiences from 1992 to present) are about 30% in the first half of July, 70% in the second half of July, 90% in the first half of August and 95% in the second half of August.
 In case your expedition cannot complete a full circumnavigation of Spitsbergen, your captain and expedition team will devise a program in Northeast or Southeast Spitsbergen.

 Regardless of itinerary choice, the wildlife, history and frigid magnificence of the Arctic makes sailing Around Spitsbergen a trip to remember.
 Contact the polar experts at AdventureSmith Explorations to discuss which itinerary and ship best suits your interests, ability and budget.

 Read on for details about this trip, or learn more about AdventureSmith’s Arctic cruises.